 Well-designed laws will address unsustainable alternatives directly.
 Laws that specifically ban biodegradable plastic as part of bans on single use plastic can be found in Jamaica, the Bahamas, and New Zealand, among others.

-Jamaica’s ban on biodegradable plastic is part of its single use plastic law, which prohibits the import or distribution of single use plastic in commercial quantities, and includes degradable, biodegradable, oxo-degradable, photo degradable or compostable plastic bags.
-The Bahamian plastic law likewise includes biodegradable plastic bags in its prohibition on single use plastic bags.
-The British territory of Turks and Caicos Islands also includes biodegradable plastics in its prohibition on single use plastics.
-Similarly, in New Zealand’s plastic law an explanatory note clarifies that the definition of “plastic bags” includes bags that are compostable or biodegradable, and as of 2022 New Zealand has also adopted regulations that will ban bio-based plastic drink stirrers, plastic cotton buds, and plastics that contain pro-degradants.
+, which prohibits the import or distribution of single use plastic in commercial quantities, and includes degradable, biodegradable, oxo-degradable, photo degradable or compostable plastic bags.
+The likewise includes biodegradable plastic bags in its prohibition on single use plastic bags.
+The British territory of Turks and Caicos Islands also includes biodegradable plastics in its .
+Similarly, in an explanatory note clarifies that the definition of “plastic bags” includes bags that are compostable or biodegradable, and as of 2022 New Zealand has also adopted that will ban bio-based plastic drink stirrers, plastic cotton buds, and plastics that contain pro-degradants.

 A few good resources describing false solutions include: